ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

     Whether to damp current in PML.
 Can only be used if particles are propagated in PML, i.e. if `warpx.pml_has_particles = 1`.

+* ``warpx.do_pml_dive_cleaning`` (`bool`; default: 1)
+    Whether to use divergence cleaning for E in the PML region.
+    The value must match ``warpx.do_pml_divb_cleaning`` (either both false or both true).
+    This option seems to be necessary in order to avoid strong Nyquist instabilities in 3D simulations with the PSATD solver, open boundary conditions and PML in all directions.
+2D simulations and 3D simulations with open boundary conditions and PML only in one direction might run well even without divergence cleaning.
+    This option is implemented only for the PSATD solver.

+* ``warpx.do_pml_divb_cleaning`` (`bool`; default: 1)
+    Whether to use divergence cleaning for B in the PML region.
+    The value must match ``warpx.do_pml_dive_cleaning`` (either both false or both true).
+    This option seems to be necessary in order to avoid strong Nyquist instabilities in 3D simulations with the PSATD solver, open boundary conditions and PML in all directions.
+2D simulations and 3D simulations with open boundary conditions and PML only in one direction might run well even without divergence cleaning.
+    This option is implemented only for the PSATD solver.

 * ``warpx.do_pml_Lo`` (`2 ints in 2D`, `3 ints in 3D`; default: `1 1 1`)
     The directions along which one wants a pml boundary condition for lower boundaries on mother grid.